 Heraklion, Crete - credits: pamuk/Shutterstock.com

 Everyone who has visited one of the many gorgeous Greek islands can admit that their extraordinary natural beauty is nothing like they’ve ever seen anywhere else in the world.
-Although all the Greek islands share a remarkable charm and splendor that makes them so sought after to travelers worldwide, each island is unique and different from one another.
+Although all the Greek islands share a remarkable charm and splendor that makes them so sought after by travelers worldwide, each island is unique and different from one another.

 In total, in Greece, there are about 6,000 islands and islets scattered across the Aegean and Ionian seas, of which only 227 are inhabited; a unique phenomenon on the European continent.
-Furthermore, only 53 of the islands have a population of more than 1,000 permanent residents, with the total population living on the islands is 1,754,325.
+Furthermore, only 53 of the islands have a population of more than 1,000 permanent residents, with the total population living on the islands being 1,754,325.